A New Perspective on Holistic Marketing: Your Customer’s

 The efforts to align and collect data from everywhere — marketing, sales, and customer service — lead to the consideration of technology and systems that promise a 360-degree view of customers.
 However, the 360-degree view puts the brand in the middle looking out at their potential and existing customers’ behavior.
 Several problems arise from this approach:

 - Every customer has a unique view

 Thinking about all the customer interactions and experiences is overwhelming.
 Trying to anticipate all the paths that may (or may not) quickly lead to loyal customers is like trying to imagine chaos.
-Your version of chaos might be different from mine but it is still overwhelming and leaves you wanting to run screaming for the hills.
+Your version of chaos might be different from mine, but it is still overwhelming and leaves you wanting to run screaming for the hills.
 To make a difficult situation worse, online behavior is evolving.
 For those operating within a company-centric mindset, this leads to continuous failure to deliver a seamless brand experience across all channels.
-To avoid this, three things must change:
+To avoid this, three things must change.
+You should:

 - Embrace a holistic approach that is truly customer-centric

 - Treat prospects and customers as your marketing department